Talk with a Dynatron Sales Representative Today: 1.866.888.3962Request a Meeting

 • Be sure op codes are properly setup in your DMS to enable proper price monitoring

-• Ensure Advisors are trained to be aware of: all pricing, why discounting is not always a good business choice, how pricing will be monitored
+• Ensure advisors are trained to be aware of: all pricing, why discounting is not always a good business choice, how pricing will be monitored

 Create a Pricing Compliance Policy

-In part 1 we reviewed that ELR consists of two critical metrics: Labor Revenue and Flagged Hours.
+In Step 1, we reviewed that ELR consists of two critical metrics: Labor Revenue and Flagged Hours.
 In parts 2 and 3 we discussed optimizing prices and controlling discounts to your established price.
 The Flagged Hours half of the ELR equation is the piece most commonly overlooked.
 We agree that the “biggest bang for the buck” is in optimizing and controlling labor pricing.
 However, controlling flagged hours plugs a potential profit leak.

 Defining the Automotive Flat Rate Compensation System